UPPS 03.01.15 - Custodial Funds

 The external party may not act as nor present themselves as a component of or an agent of Texas State.

-– resources held by Texas State as a custodian or fiscal agent for others, such as student organizations, professional associations, faculty or staff organizations, or individual faculty or staff members.
-Agency funds have only assets and liabilities and do not generate fund balances.
+Custodial Funds – resources held by Texas State as a custodian or fiscal agent for others, such as student organizations, professional associations, faculty or staff organizations, or individual faculty or staff members.
 Although these funds are spent consistent with or in support of the mission of Texas State, they are not available to support Texas State’s programs.

-– charges or credits to the individual asset and liability accounts that are not included in the revenues and expenses of Texas State.
+Custodial Fund Transactions – charges or credits to the individual accounts, which are reported separately from the revenues and expenses of Texas State.

-Requests for a new agency fund are processed through Financial Reporting & Analysis.
-Account Maintenance Forms may be found on the Financial Reporting & Analysis website.
+Requests for a new custodial fund are processed through Financial Reporting & Analysis.
+Account maintenance forms may be found on the Financial Reporting & Analysis website.
 Questions may be directed to email@example.com.

 In no case should the funds of an external party be co-mingled with funds in another Texas State account.

-An account manager will be assigned to each agency fund account.
+An account manager will be assigned to each custodial fund account.
 The account manager must be a faculty or staff employee of Texas State.
-The account manager must approve each request for payment made from the agency account and will be responsible for ensuring that all expenditures are made in accordance with the policies or guidelines established by the external party.
+The account manager must approve each request for payment made from the custodial account and will be responsible for ensuring that all expenditures are made in accordance with the policies or guidelines established by the external party.

-The financial activities of agency funds should be limited to occasional deposits and occasional disbursements.
+The financial activities of custodial funds should be limited to occasional deposits and occasional disbursements.